thomas-brink/CAT-HCOT/README.md

 This file includes the baseline methods: static HCOT and flat CAT-HCOT
 - staticHierarchicalClassifier(START, END): static HCOT (no blocking), hence predicting all instances on a single point in time
 - dynamicFlatClassifier(START, END): flat CAT-HCOT (one-level hierarchy), using similar blokking approach as in CAT-HCOT

+## seminar_hierarchical_classifiers.ipynb

+This file includes code that can be used as a replacement for the separate 'validation', 'CAT', 'HCOT' and 'baseline' code files.
+Note that the functions contained in this file are the same ones that are included in the previously discussed separate files.
+Running all parts in this single file allows the user to perform validation and testing for both CAT-HCOT and the two baselines.
+To do so, the following steps should be followed.

+1. Import packages: import the necessary packages.
+2. Load Data: load the data as created in the 'data_cleaning_preparation' code by running the initialiseData() function
+3. Functions: run the functions provided at the bottom of the code.
+4. Validation (flat): run the code in this section to perform validation for the flat CAT-HCOT baseline.
+5. Validation (HCOT): run the code in this section to perform validation for CAT-HCOT and the static HCOT baseline.
+Make sure to first run the functions contained in this folder before running the output.
+6. CAT-HCOT: run the code in this folder to perform testing following CAT-HCOT.
+7. Base Case 1 (Static): run the code in this folder to perform testing following the static HCOT baseline.
+8. Base Case 2 (Flat): run the code in this folder to perform testing following the flat CAT-HCOT baseline.